 Non-domestic RHI was open to commercial, industrial, public sector, not for profit and heat networks from November 2011 until 31st March 2021.
 The scheme was designed to bridge the gap between the cost of fossil fuel heat installations and renewable heat alternatives through financial support for owners.

-The non-domestic Renewable Heat Incentive (RHI) helped meet the cost of installing renewable heat technologies for businesses, public sector and non-profit organisations.
+The non-domestic Renewable Heat Incentive (RHI) helped meet the cost of installing renewable heat technologies.
+Eligible for businesses, public sector and non-profit organisations.
 These included, for example, businesses, hospitals, schools, and district heating schemes such as in the case of where one boiler serves multiple homes.

 Payments were based on the heat output of your system and continued for 20 years from the date of accreditation.

 To take part in the Non-Domestic Renewable Heat Incentive scheme, your installation at your business or organisation had to meet Ofgen’s eligibility criteria.

 - applicant must be the owner of the installation

 - equipment installed and first commissioned on or after 15 July 2009